 On April 12, 2017, the South Carolina Senate passed a state budget which includes language mirroring H.3643 (2017).
 This language requires public colleges and universities to use a widely-discredited, overbroad definition of anti-Semitism when "reviewing, investigating, or deciding whether there has been a violation of university policy prohibiting discriminatory practices on the basis of religion."
-See below for more info.
+Click here for more information.

 On May 11, 2017, the last day of the South Carolina legislative session, H.3643 stalled, failing to pass the South Carolina State Senate.
 The bill was defeated after activists and legal organizations, including Palestine Legal, raised concerns that the bill would require public colleges and universities to censor and suppress Palestine advocacy, in violation of the First Amendment.